2018 Tobacco Use Prevention Policy Priorities

 - Protect existing smoke-free law which made restaurants and bars smoke-free on January 2, 2010.

-- Expand existing smoke-free law by promoting legislation to make all NC worksites and public places 100% smoke-free.
+- Monitor opportunities to expand existing smoke-free law by promoting legislation to make all NC worksites and public places 100% smoke-free.

 - Local Control: Support legislation that expands local control.

-- Support legislation that will allow local communities and state and local universities to pass regulations to eliminate exposure to secondhand smoke.
+- Support legislation that expands and protects local control, including supporting legislation that will allow communities and state and local universities to pass regulations to eliminate exposure to secondhand smoke.

 - Support local efforts to implement evidence-based tobacco control policies.